 Plus, there’s some really funny redneck dialogue, like:

 “Say anything?
 He didn’t stop to chat!
 He just killed people!”

 Other bright moments include Pumpkinhead making good use of his tail to kill people, and an awesome body toss scene after a bunch of drug paraphernalia explodes.
-And, If you watch close enough, you’ll actually see a stack of Hellraiser boxes sitting on a shelf in an office!
+And, since Doug “Pinhead” Bradley is in this film, if you watch close enough, you’ll actually see a stack of Hellraiser boxes sitting on a shelf in an office!
 How awesome would a Pinhead vs. Pumpkinhead movie be?

 PUMPKINHEAD 4: BLOOD FEUD (2007)